 Updates:

-• The 2024-2025 COVID-19 vaccines are not available at the Shasta County Public Health Immunization Clinic.
+- Flu vaccines are now available at the Shasta County Public Health Immunization Clinic.

 What Steps Can I Take To Prevent The Flu?